Skip to navigation Skip to content

 7

-A property that is not occupied, such as a holiday home, or a property that is on the market, will have notional income assessed as the lower of:
+A property that is not occupied, such as a holiday home, or a property that is on the market, or is occupied by a third party will have notional income assessed as the lower of:

 • the customer's share of the commercial lease value (net market rental value)

 A property that is vacant and under contract, cannot be leased, so no notional income is to be assessed during the settlement period.
-A copy of the contract should be provided.
+A copy of the contract must be provided.

 8